2025 MLS Cup playoffs

-The 2025 MLS Cup playoffs (branded as the Audi MLS Cup Playoffs for sponsorship reasons) is the post-season championship of Major League Soccer (MLS), the top soccer league in the United States and Canada.
-It is the 30th edition of the MLS Cup playoffs, following the conclusion of the 2025 season.
-The playoffs began on October 22 and will conclude with MLS Cup 2025 on December 6.
+The 2025 MLS Cup playoffs (branded as the Audi 2025 MLS Cup Playoffs for sponsorship reasons) was the post-season championship of Major League Soccer (MLS), the top soccer league in the United States and Canada.
+It was the 30th edition of the MLS Cup playoffs, following the conclusion of the 2025 season.
+The playoffs began on October 22 and concluded with MLS Cup 2025 on December 6.

 Both of the previous year's MLS Cup finalists, champions LA Galaxy and runners-up New York Red Bulls, failed to qualify, the latter for the first time since 2009.
-San Diego FC qualified for the playoffs in their inaugural MLS season.
+San Diego FC qualified for the playoffs as Western Conference champions in their inaugural MLS season, but were eliminated in the conference finals by Vancouver Whitecaps FC.
+The Philadelphia Union entered as Supporters' Shield and Eastern Conference champions, but were eliminated in the conference semifinals by New York City FC.

+Inter Miami CF won their first MLS Cup title after defeating the Vancouver Whitecaps FC 3–1.

 Format

-Since the 2023 edition, the MLS Cup playoffs have been contested by a field of 18 teams—the top nine teams from each conference.
-The top seven teams in each conference automatically qualified for round one, while the eighth and ninth-placed teams in each conference will play a single wild card match to determine who draws the best-ranked team in their conference, with only a penalty shoot-out occurring if the game is tied.
+Since the 2023 edition, the MLS Cup playoffs had been contested by a field of 18 teams—the top nine teams from each conference.
+The top seven teams in each conference automatically qualified for round one, while the eighth and ninth-placed teams in each conference played a single wild card match to determine who drew the best-ranked team in their conference, with only a penalty shoot-out occurring if the game was tied.

-The first round comprises a best-of-three format, with higher seeds playing against lower seeds.
-The round does not use an aggregate score, and tied matches proceeded directly to a penalty shoot-out to determine the winner.
-The remaining three rounds—the conference semifinals, conference finals, and MLS Cup—are single-elimination matches played with extra time and a penalty shoot-out if still tied.
+The first round comprised a best-of-three format, with higher seeds playing against lower seeds.
+The round did not use an aggregate score, and tied matches proceeded directly to a penalty shoot-out to determine the winner.
+The remaining three rounds—the conference semifinals, conference finals, and MLS Cup—were single-elimination matches played with extra time and a penalty shoot-out if still tied.

-The team with the better regular season record hosts in all rounds except the best-of-three series in round one, where the team with the lower regular season record hosts the second of three possible matches.
-All matches are broadcast globally on MLS Season Pass, a streaming service operated by Apple.
-Select matches available on FOX Sports channels in the US.
+The team with the better regular season record hosted in all rounds except the best-of-three series in round one, where the team with the lower regular season record hosted the second of three possible matches.
+All matches were broadcast globally on MLS Season Pass, a streaming service operated by Apple.
+Select matches were available on Fox Sports channels in the US.

 Qualified teams

-The playoffs will be contested by 18 teams.
+The playoffs was contested by 18 teams.
 The date listed indicates when each team qualified for the playoffs.